ARM-software/bob-build/docs/overview.md

 * Bootstrap

-  The user sets up a build output directory, and Bob records some information that it needs to retreive in subsequent phases.
+  The user sets up a build output directory, and Bob records some information that it needs to retrieve in subsequent phases.

 * Configure